Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 In this article, I will be sharing my experience in goods procurement.

-1. In your time as a procurement manager sourcing goods, can you share an experience you had that had a lasting impact on the organization?
+1. Can you share an experience in sourcing consumer goods that had a lasting impact on the organization?

-2. Can you share a personal experience about driving sustainability in goods procurement?
+2. Can you share a personal experience in driving sustainability in consumer goods procurement?

 Marijn Overvest